joelakuhn/birder/README.md

 ## Building

 Building is very easy.
 Just hit make, and `birder` will be built in the `bin` directory.
-Admittedly my build hierarchy is quite messy.
-I know you aren't *supposed* to include `C` files, but here we are.
-It works.

 ```
 make